A credit card giant says no one should work from the office five days a week - KVIA

 Synchrony, previously part of the General Electric empire, said its US employees will have three working options: virtual (work from home), hoteling (work from home but in-person for key activities) and hybrid (work from home or in the office three to four days a week).

-The company said only a “very small” number of positions, such as security, will be required to go into the office five days a week.
+The company said only a “very small” number of positions, such as some roles in back office operations, will be required to go into the office five days a week.

 Synchrony’s approach could help it attract and retain workers, many of whom are seeking flexibility.
 Synchrony will simultaneously keep a lid on costs by limiting the amount of pricey office space it needs to operate.
 The company said reducing its physical footprint will help it save $250 million in expenses this year.